cs448m/cs448m.github.io/assignments/tbot/README.md

 yet not so tight that you cannot rotate the wheels by hand.
 Repeat this process for the 2040 on the bottom.

+	*WARNING: The edges of the 2040 are sharp, and can damage the wheels when inserted into the assembly.
+Assemble the 2040 & wheel assembly once, then tighten the elliptical spacers last.*

 ### Stepper motor and mount

-Components
+**Components**

 - 2 custom laser plates for motors
 - 2 NEMA17 stepper motors
-- 8 M3 x 10mm BHCS
+- 8 M3 x 10mm SHCS
-- 4 M5 x 10mm BHCS
+- 4 M5 x 10mm SHCS
 - 4 M5 t-nuts
 - 2 GT2 20t timing pulleys with set screws

-Instructions
+**Instructions**

-1. Attach the stepper motor to the motor mounting plate using 4 M3 set screws.
+1. Attach the stepper motor to the motor mounting plate using 4 M3 SHCS.

-2. Slide 2 M5 machine screws through the center holes of the mounting plate.
+2. Slide 2 x M5 machine screws through the center holes of the mounting plate.
 Attach a t-nut to each screw.

 3. Attach the timing pulley to the shaft of the stepper motor.